 Change of Tutors

-Harriet Ellis Training & Recruitment Group reserves the right to change or replace tutors at short notice which may be due to unforeseen circumstances such as sickness and/or emergencies.
-Harriet Ellis Training & Recruitment Group does not guarantee the same tutor for an entire term of any course.
-In cases of unforeseen teacher absence Harriet Ellis Training & Recruitment Group will supply a substitute tutor/tutors for the period of the absence where enough notice was given which is 72 Hours.
-In cases where insufficient notice of an absence was given consultants of Harriet Ellis Training & Recruitment Group will make every reasonable effort to inform students of a lesson Cancelation via telephone calls and e-mails but cannot be held responsible for unreceived messages due to incorrect or eligible contact details which have been given to Harriet Ellis or a failure of the student to access any messages left for them by Harriet Ellis Staff members.
+Harriet Ellis Training Solutions reserves the right to change or replace tutors at short notice which may be due to unforeseen circumstances such as sickness and/or emergencies.
+Harriet Ellis Training Solutions does not guarantee the same tutor for an entire term of any course.
+In cases of unforeseen teacher absence Harriet Ellis Training Solutions will supply a substitute tutor/tutors for the period of the absence where enough notice was given which is 72 Hours.
+In cases where insufficient notice of an absence was given consultants of Harriet Ellis Training Solutions will make every reasonable effort to inform students of a lesson Cancelation via telephone calls and e-mails but cannot be held responsible for unreceived messages due to incorrect or eligible contact details which have been given to Harriet Ellis or a failure of the student to access any messages left for them by Harriet Ellis Staff members.

 Refugees and Overseas students